 Amber Cragg has a Master’s of Science in Community Health and Epidemiology from Dalhousie University and is involved in various projects aimed at improving patient safety through the detection, treatment, and reporting of adverse drug events.
 She is a trained secondary school teacher turned health researcher who conducted her thesis work on STI and HIV testing among higher risk Maritime University students.
 She has also worked as the research coordinator and statistical analyst on a multi-site project evaluating the effectiveness of the sexual health services available to students at eight universities across Maritime Canada.
 Her primary research interests include student health issues, harm reduction, and health policy and services research.

-Serena Small, BA, MA [research coordinator]
+Serena Small, MA [research coordinator]

 Serena Small has a Master’s of Art from the School of Communication at Simon Fraser University.
 Serena’s research interests focus on the intersection of health technologies, public policy, and data privacy, with a particular emphasis on the experience of the patient at this juncture.